brong/mailman/src/mailman/handlers/docs/arc_sign.rst

 a question of cryptographic key management.
 A public/private key pair should be generated, and the various options configured.
-See http://www.gettingemaildelivered.com/dkim-explained-how-to-set-up-and-use-domainkeys-identified-mail-effectively for reference, as well as the additional documentaion about ARC configuration in general in schema.cfg.
+See http://www.gettingemaildelivered.com/dkim-explained-how-to-set-up-and-use-domainkeys-identified-mail-effectively for reference, as well as the additional documentation about ARC configuration in general in schema.cfg.

 .. note::